justinfarrelldev/open-ctp-server/README.md

     - The extra fields should be handled by extension of the types provided by the server's types (IE, importing the Abolitionist type from this server's package and then using an AbolitionistClient type which extends that for the extra graphics info)
 - All graphics files / anything related to graphics or sound
     - Even though "diplomacy", for example, is listed in the "server will handle" section, the client is responsible for handling all graphical portions of the exchange (with the server being responsible for sending the message to the other player involved)
-- Communication with the server (whether via gRPC or via HTTP/S) within the format specified by the API
+- Communication with the server (via HTTP/S) within the format specified by the API

 ### A Few Notes